noris-network/koris/docs/security.rst

 Audit Logging
 -------------

-Per default kubernetes does not log access to the kubernetes API.
+Per default Kubernetes does not log access to the Kubernetes API.
 In koris every request to the API server is logged as a security measure.
-Each acceess using `kubectl` or an HTTPS using curl (or similar), contains information of who asked what, when and from where, and the kubernetes API server can log this information and the response sent.
-For more information see the `official audit logging documentation_`
+Each acceess using ``kubectl`` or an HTTPS using curl (or similar), contains information of who asked what, when and from where, and the Kubernetes API server can log this information and the response sent.
+For more information see the `official audit logging documentation`_.

-Currently, koris clusters use the same audit policy used by Google's kubernetes servers.
-You can look at the link to examine the `policy for koris`.
+Currently, koris clusters use the same audit policy used by Google's Kubernetes servers.
+You can look at the link to examine the `policy for koris`_.

-Currently, all audit logs are saved in the masters' filesystem in a form of files.
+All audit logs are saved in the masters' filesystem in a form of files.
 You can find the log files under `/var/log/kubrenetes/audit.log`.
-Note that in highly available that the logs are fragmented.
+Note that in HA clusters the logs are fragmented.
 That means that subsequent requests will have logs found in multiple files scattered among your cluster masters.
 Future versions of koris will add a central logging mechanism.